CrypticQuintessence/CrypticQuintessence/Installation Instructions.md

 - 👋 Hi, I’m @CrypticQuintessence
 - 👀 I’m interested in Modding Skyrim...
-- 🌱 I’m currently learning Modding Skyrim...
 - 💞️ I’m looking to collaborate on Modding Skyrim...
-- 📫 How to reach me Modding Sky..
-I mean try reaching me at reddit r/spaceengineerguy420 Still a very early release! bare with me as we tweak the bugs out, I NEED TESTERS
+- 📫 Try reaching me at reddit r/spaceengineerguy420
+Still a very early release! bare with me as we tweak the bugs out, I NEED TESTERS

 Featuring 666 mods Tested on RX 6900 XT and 12th gen and 4K display.
 I have extensive time modding,